Unstructured-IO/unstructured/README.md

 The following instructions are intended to help you get up and running using Docker to interact with `unstructured`.
 See [here](https://docs.docker.com/get-docker/) if you don't already have docker installed on your machine.

+NOTE: the image is only supported for x86_64 hardware and known to have issues on Apple silicon.

 We build Docker images for all pushes to `main`.
-To leverage this, `docker pull` from our registry.
+We tag each image with the corresponding short commit hash (e.g. `fbc7a69`) and the application version (e.g. `0.5.5-dev1`).
+We also tag the most recent image with `latest`.
+To leverage this, `docker pull` from our image repository.

-NOTE: the image is only supported for x86_64 hardware and known to have issues on Apple silicon.

 ```bash
 docker pull quay.io/unstructured-io/unstructured:latest